Getting an Emotional Support Animal in ColoradoReading Time: 4 minutes

 Exception to Rules

-Emotional support animals do not have the same legal protection as service animals in many places.
+Emotional support animals do not have the same legal protections as service animals in many places.
 There are certain exceptions to the rules mentioned above.

-Firstly, private businesses are not obliged to let emotional support animals in.
+Firstly, public establishments are not obliged to let emotional support animals in.

-Secondly, if the emotional support animal acts disruptively (such as barking, growling, or not being house-trained) it may not be permitted in public places or rented accommodation, even with an ESA letter.
+Secondly, if the emotional support animal acts disruptively (such as barking, growling, destroying property, harming others) it may not be permitted in rented accommodation, even with an ESA letter.

 Emotional support animals that are not properly cleaned may also be barred.
-However, landlords and businesses are not allowed to cite this exception just because the animal is large or of a certain breed.
+However, landlords are not allowed to cite this exception just because the animal is large or of a certain breed.

 Punishment for misrepresenting an assistance animal

-If you’re thinking of getting an emotional support animal in Colorado, take note of the following law.
-Anyone falsely claiming that their animal is a service animal could face a misdemeanor charge and up to 90 days in jail.
+If you’re thinking of getting an emotional support animal in Colorado, take note.
+Anyone falsely claiming that their animal is a service animal could face a major fine.

 4 Facts You Need to Know Before Receiving Your ESA